MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/debug.md

 ## [Visual Studio](#tab/visualstudio)

-Visual Studio provides various debugging tools for web and native code in WebView2 apps.
-In the Visual Studio section, the primary focus is debugging WebView controls, however the other methods of debugging in Visual Studio are available, as usual.
+Microsoft Visual Studio provides various debugging tools for web and native code in WebView2 apps.
+This section mainly focuses on debugging WebView controls; however, the other methods of debugging in Visual Studio are available, as usual.
 Use the following process to debug web and native code in Win32 apps or Office Add-ins only.

-> [!IMPORTANT]
+### Open DevTools using an approach other than F12

-> When you debug your app in Visual Studio with the native debugger attached, pressing `F12` may trigger the native debugger instead of Developer Tools.
+When you debug your app in Visual Studio with the native debugger attached, pressing `F12` may trigger the native debugger instead of Developer Tools.
 To avoid that situation, press `Ctrl`+`Shift`+`I`, or right-click.

-Requirements:
+### Requirements

 *  To debug scripts, the app must be launched from within Visual Studio.